 The MSc is a 90-ECTS course with three main elements: core modules (40 ECTS), optional modules (20 ECTS), and a substantial capstone thesis project (30 ECTS).

-Core modules include: Programming for Data Analytics; Introduction to Natural Language Processing, Machine Learning and Data Mining; Data Visualisation, Deep Learning, Web and Network Science, Information Retrieval and Case Studies in Data Analytics.
+Core modules include: Information Retrieval, Introduction to Natural Language Processing, Principles of Machine Learning, Programming for Data Analytics, Deep Learning, Web and Network Science, Data Visualisation, Case Studies in Data Analytics

 From Semester 2 onwards, students work on individual projects and submit them in August.
 Projects may have a research or applied focus.

-- This is a distinctive programme that is closely aligned to the research and teaching expertise of the School of Computer Science and the Digital Science Institute in NUI Galway.
+- This is a distinctive programme that is closely aligned to the research and teaching expertise of the School of Computer Science and the Digital Science Institute in University of Galway.

-- Graduates of this programme are waived a year from their studies on the NUI Galway Structured PhD Programme in Computer Science to reflect their completion of advanced computing modules through the MSc Data Analytics.
+- Graduates of this programme are waived a year from their studies on the University of Galway Structured PhD Programme in Computer Science to reflect their completion of advanced computing modules through the MSc Data Analytics.

 - Demand for graduates from this programme in industry is very strong both locally, nationally and internationally.